 The pedals are also highly durable and made of metallic alloy.
 They come with toe cages on one side and SPD clips for spin shoes.
 They also have standard 9/16 threads, so compatible options are widely available if you need to replace them.

-Like many other spin bikes, the Schwinn IC3 model has a friction resistance system that consists of a felt brake pad attached to the mainframe bar and connected to the turn knob on top of it.
+Like many other spin bikes, the Schwinn IC3 model has a friction resistance system consisting of a felt brake pad attached to the mainframe bar and connected to the turn knob.

 The pad comes in contact with the flywheel in a top-down manner; as you tighten the resistance dial, it delivers more friction increasing the drag and the overall pedal resistance.

 The bike’s resistance system is exclusively manual.
 It doesn’t require a power source, and the unit’s console does not control the bike’s brake.